Diebbo/assignment-3-computational-geometry/report/chapters/mbc.typ

   image("../assets/mbc_flame.png", width: 100%)
 )<fig:mbc-flame>

 The results reported show that the `std::shuffle` function consumes a significant portion of the total execution time, indicating that the randomization step is a notable factor in the algorithm's performance.
+Thus, we changed the PRNG to a faster one, to reduce the overhead introduced by the shuffling process.

 === Second version
 We also implemented a second version of the Marriage Before Conquest algorithm, add an extra pruning step before solving the LP subproblem: we find the point $p_l$ with the smallest x-coordinate (if there are more than one, take the one with the largest y-coordinate) and the point $p_r$ with the largest x-coordinate (if there are more than one, take the one with the largest y-coordinate), then prune all the points that lie under the line segment $overline(p_l p_r)$